hero media

 Lace up your hiking boots and head to the coast.

-Sydney boasts an incredible range of walks from incredible coastal hikes to challenging peaks in national parks.
-But sometimes you want to explore further afield and make a day of it.
+Sydney boasts an incredible range of walks, but sometimes you want to explore further afield and make a day of it.
 For that reason, we’re sharing AllTrails top-rated day trip trails within one hour of Sydney – so you can feel like you’ve escaped, without travelling too far.

 Wattamolla to Garie Beach